Alexisleveque-OC/P6_leveque_alexis/README.md

 - If you want test mail, you can use mailtrap.
 Create account or log in.
 In home page select your integration to "Php -> Symfony5+" and copy line "MAILER_DSN ...." in .env.local.
 - You can use other mail interceptor but you must configure it ;).

+- If you want to do some tests, go to tests/Controller/ConfigNewVarForTest.php , change information mostly a new User and in your console write this command : "php bin/phpunit".